 We understand that waste should be treated as a resource.
-Waste to landfill is a waste of resources and land, and contributes to our carbon footprint.
+Waste to landfill is an unsustainable use of resources and land, and contributes to our carbon footprint.
 Waste management at Auckland Airport is also particularly important in terms of protecting New Zealand’s biosecurity.

-We focus our efforts on two key areas – reducing waste in our terminals, and working with our partners to reduce waste from inbound aircraft.
+We focus our efforts on two key areas – reducing waste in our terminals, and working with airlines to reduce waste from inbound aircraft.

 Managing waste in our terminals

 In late 2019 we commenced the next step in our work with our terminal retail tenants to improve their sustainability efforts.
 With an initial focus on waste, Auckland Airport and our terminal tenants have committed to reducing reliance on single-use items, improving recycling rates and removing waste by leveraging our supply chain relationships.

 We are also investigating full back-of-house sculleries so food and beverage outlets can reuse crockery and cutlery instead of supplying single-use packaging and utensils.

 In partnership with airlines, the Ministry for Primary Industries and ground handling agents, we have established a transitional waste facility to manage aircraft cabin waste.
 In FY19 the transitional waste facility allowed 39% of the waste generated on international flights to be diverted from landfill.

 Quarantine waste is the waste generated ‘airside’ (beyond immigration and customs, including on aircraft).
 It poses biosecurity risks and is steam-sterilised by Interwaste, a specialist provider.